-The active administration of trade disputes and related enforcement action is currently undertaken by the European Commission on behalf of the UK and the other EU member states.
-This legislation will enable the UK to take action independently to enforce and respond to dispute rulings after leaving the EU.
+While the UK is in the EU, the active administration of trade disputes and related enforcement action is undertaken by the European Commission on behalf of the UK, and the other EU member states.
+The Taxation (Cross-border Trade) Act enables the UK to take action independently to enforce and respond to dispute rulings after leaving the EU.

 Unilateral trade preferences

 Unilateral trade preference schemes offer non-reciprocal reductions in tariffs to imports from less prosperous developing countries.
-The UK currently offers trade preferences through the EU under the following tiers:
+The UK, while in the EU, offers trade preferences through the EU under the following tiers: